What are Scleral Lenses?

 What Changes Will I Notice with Scleral Lenses?

 Once you have been properly fitted for scleral lenses, you can expect to gradually see improvements in clarity, color and detailed contrast between multiple images and objects within your visual field.
 The comfort you’ll experience will enable you to wear your custom-made scleral lenses all day long so that you can keep doing all the things you love – but with better vision.

 Watch this video to learn how easy and comfortable they are to insert, remove, and wear all day.

 When Should I See An Eye Doctor Specializing in Scleral Lenses?

 If you are interested in seeing whether scleral lenses are right for you, make sure that the eye doctor you visit has the knowledge and experience required to correctly fit you for the lenses.
 Scleral lenses require precise customization, and every patient’s case varies in degrees of severity and corneal measurements.

-Specialized in scleral lenses, Dr. Moshe Mendelson and Dr. Jackson Lau and the attentive staff at Silicon Valley Eye Physicians will ensure that you receive top-notch eye care for all your vision needs.
+Experts in scleral lenses, Dr. Moshe Mendelson, Dr. Jackson Lau, and Dr. Grace Tseng and the attentive staff at Silicon Valley Eye Physicians will ensure that you receive top-notch eye care for all your vision needs.